What is a car scrappage scheme?

 There have been many car scrappage schemes over the years by car manufacturers and the government.

 In the past, BMW, Audi, Mazda, Ford, Mercedes, MG, Toyota, Skoda, Mitsubishi, Vauxhall and Hyundai have offered scrappage schemes.
-Unfortunately these have now been discontinued.
+Unfortunately most of these have now been discontinued.

 Low Emissions Zone now on the border of Hertfordshire